 Finders Keepers is one of Lincoln City’s defining events where you can find treasures on our seven mile stretch of beach from Roads End to Siletz Bay.
-Ever year from mid-October through Memorial Day we drop nearly 3,000 handcrafted glass floats made by local artisans for you to find and keep!
+Now YEAR ROUND we drop over 3,000 handcrafted glass floats made by local artisans for you to find and keep!

-Let the hunt begin!
-Each year from mid-October to Memorial Day, discover glass treasures in Lincoln City.
-Our army of Float Fairies covertly hit our seven miles of public beach hiding handcrafted glass floats along their way, from Roads End on the north to Siletz Bay on the south.
+Let the hunt begin and discover glass treasures in Lincoln City every day of the year!
+Our army of Float Fairies covertly hits our seven miles of public beach hiding handcrafted glass floats along their way, from Roads End on the north to Siletz Bay on the south.

 How to Find Glass Floats